First visit to a

 Congratulations on taking the first steps toward your child’s healthy smile!
-That smile can last a lifetime, and Frisco Kid’s Dentistry is here to help you!
+We’re here to help create a smile that’ll last a lifetime!

 Pediatric dentistry is the practice of teaching comprehensive oral health care for children from birth through adolescence.
 It is our goal to be a partner with parents in establishing a good foundation of healthy habits.
 Children who have a positive dental experience at a young age are likely to have a favorable outlook toward dental care throughout their lives.